Logarithmic Quasimaps: Moduli space of logarithmic quasimaps

 with $\cX$ Deligne--Mumford and $\pi_2$ representable, then we can use the criterion ~\cite[Lemma 3.3.2]{cadman2007using} to show that any object $(x,y,\lambda)$, where $x \in \mathrm{Ob}(\cX), y \in \mathrm{Ob}(\cY), \lambda: \pi_1(x) \simeq \pi_2(y)$ must have finitely many automorphisms $(\varphi_x,\varphi_y) \in {\mathrm{Aut}_{\cX}(x) \times \mathrm{Aut}_{\cY}(y)}$.
 There are finitely many automorphisms, $\varphi_x$, as $\cX$ is Deligne--Mumford, but that fixes $\pi_2(\varphi_y) = \lambda \circ \pi_1(\varphi_x) \circ \lambda^{-1}$.
 On the other hand, $\pi_2$ is representable so it is an injection on automorphism groups, which determines $\varphi_y$. \end{proof}

-\begin{lemma} The moduli stack $\qlog$ is of finite type. \end{lemma} \begin{proof} By ~\cite[3.2]{abramovich2018birational}, $\largmr$ is locally of finite type, so it suffices to show that $\qlog \rightarrow \largmr$ factors through a finite type substack of $\largmr$.
-But this follows from the fact that once we have fixed numerical data $g,n,\beta$, the number of components of the curve occurring in $\cQ_{g,n}(X,\beta)$ is bounded. \end{proof} \begin{proposition} The moduli space $\qlog$ is proper. \end{proposition} \begin{proof} Since $\cQ_{g,n}(X,\beta)$ is proper, to prove properness of $\qlog$ it suffices to prove properness of the morphism $\pi_2 : \largmr \rightarrow \frM_{g,n}(\argmr)$.
-Properness of $\pi_2$ follows from ~\cite[Theorem 4.1]{gross2013logarithmic}. \end{proof}
+\begin{lemma} The moduli stack $\qlog$ is of finite type. \end{lemma} \begin{proof} By ~\cite[proof of Proposition 3.2]{abramovich2018birational}, $\largmr$ is locally of finite type, so it suffices to show that $\qlog \rightarrow \largmr$ factors through a finite type substack of $\largmr$.
+But this follows from the fact that once we have fixed numerical data $g,n,\beta$, the number of components of the curve occurring in $\cQ_{g,n}(X,\beta)$ is bounded, as well as the total degree of each of the $r$ line bundles. \end{proof} \begin{proposition} The moduli space $\qlog$ is proper. \end{proposition} \begin{proof} Since $\cQ_{g,n}(X,\beta)$ is proper, to prove properness of $\qlog$ it suffices to prove properness of the morphism $\pi_2 : \largmr \rightarrow \frM_{g,n}(\argmr)$.
+Properness of $\pi_2$ follows from ~\cite[proof of Theorem 4.1]{gross2013logarithmic}. \end{proof}